 In the second test case, HttpClient takes only 494 milliseconds.
 Whereas, RestSharp took 1079 milliseconds to execute 500 HTTP requests

 Test Case 3: Sending 5000 Requests

 In the third scenario, the difference between time performance increases massively.
 HttpClient took 4606 milliseconds to process 5000 requests, and RestSharp took 8488 milliseconds.

 The Final Conclusion: Which One To Choose?

-Whether it’s HttpClient or RestSharp, both get used for calling API and transferring HTTP requests and responses.
+Whether it’s HttpClient or RestSharp, both get used to calling API and transferring HTTP requests and responses.
 HttpClient is a built-in class, whereas RestSharp is a third-party library.
-From a security perspective, HttpClient must get used, as it comes directly from Microsoft, and you will receive support for it.
+From a security perspective, HttpClient must be used, as it comes directly from Microsoft, and you will receive support for it.
 On the other hand, RestSharp can create vulnerabilities if the provider doesn’t update it.

 Furthermore, as seen in the results of test cases, RestSharp is taking more time to send requests and receive responses.
 Therefore, you must prefer HttpClient, as its processing time is less, and it gets backed by Microsoft.